MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

   environment juggling. *(since 0.52.0)* A dictionary is also accepted.
 - `exe_wrapper`: a list containing the wrapper command or script followed by the arguments to it
 - `gdb`: if `true`, the tests are also run under `gdb`
-- `timeout_multiplier`: a number to multiply the test timeout with
+- `timeout_multiplier`: a number to multiply the test timeout with.
+  *Since 0.57* if timeout_multiplier is `<= 0` the test has infinite duration,
+  in previous versions of Meson the test would fail with a timeout immediately.
 - `is_default` *(since 0.49.0)*: a bool to set whether this is the default test setup.
   If `true`, the setup will be used whenever `meson test` is run without the `--setup` option.
+- `exclude_suites` *(since 0.57.0)*: a list of test suites that should be excluded when using this setup.
+Suites specified in the `--suite` option to `meson test` will always run, overriding `add_test_setup` if necessary.

 To use the test setup, run `meson test --setup=*name*` inside the build dir.